Tampines Rovers FC: 2018–present: Singapore Premier League era

+2019–2025: Gavin Lee reign

-The team had made a slew of changes to both the team coaching set up and as well as the playing staff this off season.
-In view of the undesirable results from the previous season, head coach Jurgen Raab was relieved from his coaching duties.
-There was an overhaul of the technical team as Khadir Yahaya was roped in as head coach.
-While last year's assistant coach, Gavin Lee was promoted to First-team coach while he completes his AFC "A" Coaching License. former club captain Mustafić Fahrudin stayed on with the club after his retirement to be the assistant coach of the team.
-Former player Isa Halim was brought in to be the fitness coach, together with goalkeeper coach William Phang forms the new technical team.
-The team had also signed a number of young players to the team from the National Football Academy, they had also signed 2 new Serbian U-21 players, Zehrudin Mehmedović and Mirza Delimedjac.
+Tampines Rovers started the 2019 season making a slew of changes to both the team coaching set up and as well as the playing staff this off season.
+There was an overhaul of the technical team as Khadir Yahaya became the advisor while the previous season's assistant coach, Lee, was promoted to first-team coach while he completes his AFC "A" Coaching License.
+Former club captain, Mustafić Fahrudin, stayed on with the club after his retirement to be the assistant coach of the team.
+Former player, Isa Halim was brought in to be the fitness coach, together with goalkeeper coach, William Phang forms the new technical team.
+The team had also signed a number of young players to the team from the National Football Academy, they had also signed 2 new Serbian U-21 players, Zehrudin Mehmedović and Mirza Delimeđac.
 At the same time the team had also signed goalkeeper, Zufairuuz Rudy from Hougang United.
-Shahdan Sulaiman had also returned from his loan stint in Melaka United.
-As backup goalkeeper Haikal Hasnol was loaned to Home United due to National Service Commitments.
+Shahdan Sulaiman had also returned from his loan stint at Melaka United.
+As backup goalkeeper, Haikal Hasnol was loaned to Home United due to National Service Commitments.
 Irfan Fandi had also been loaned to Young Lions due to National Service Commitments as well.
-Notable players such as Hafiz Sujad, Afiq Yunos and Fazrul Nawaz had moved to Hougang United.
-At the same time Mustafic Fahrudin had also retired from the game and is now working as an assistant coach in the team.
+Notable players such as Hafiz Abu Sujad, Afiq Yunos and Fazrul Nawaz had moved to Hougang United.
+At the same time, Fahrudin Mustafić had also retired from the game and is now working as an assistant coach in the team.